jelovac/mysql-coding-style/README.md

 LIMIT statement

-* MUST be defined on the same line as the LIMIT keyword
+* Limit value MUST be defined on the same line as the LIMIT keyword
 * MUST not contain an OFSET, use OFSET statement for defining one

 OFSET statement

-* MUST be defined on the same line as the OFSET keyword
+* Ofset value MUST be defined on the same line as the OFSET keyword